Saad-Rajpoot/Saad-Rajpoot.com/README.md

 ## 🌟 Testimonials

-"Great Flutter Developer to work with.
-Knowledgeable and professional.highly recommended" **SA Lodhi**(https://www.linkedin.com/in/salodhi1/)
+- "Great Flutter Developer to work with.
+Knowledgeable and professional.
+Highly recommended."  [**SA Lodhi**](https://www.linkedin.com/in/salodhi1/)

-"I am delighted to recommend Saad as a highly skilled Flutter developer.
+- "I am delighted to recommend Saad as a highly skilled Flutter developer.
 He consistently impresses us with his proficiency and dedication to creating exceptional mobile applications.
 He possesses a deep understanding of Flutter framework and its ecosystem.
 He demonstrated expertise in developing clean, efficient, and maintainable code that adhered to best practices.
-His ability to translate complex design requirements into smooth, responsive user interfaces is particularly impressive." **Zainab Abbasi**
+His ability to translate complex design requirements into smooth, responsive user interfaces is particularly impressive." [**Zainab Abbasi**](https://www.linkedin.com/in/zainababbasi848/)

-"It has been an absolute pleasure to work alongside Saad in Geeks Select.
+- "It has been an absolute pleasure to work alongside Saad in Geeks Select.
 When he joined the office, he seemed to be a very straight forward guy and we had an interaction after a few days.
 I was also in doubt if he was professional or just an average flutter developer.
 Little did I know, he would be declared as the "Best Employee of the Year" in his first year.
 He has also made our OZPOS project a running success and we are now working in different cities of Australia through his great flutter development skills.He is a genuine and well reputed person and one of the best people I had in my professional life.
-I wanted to write more about him but I guess I need help in typing more. 😄😄😄" **Hammad Abbasi**
+I wanted to write more about him but I guess I need help in typing more. 😄😄😄"  [**Hammad Abbasi**](https://www.linkedin.com/in/hammad-abbasi09/)

 Feel free to reach out if you'd like to collaborate or just have a chat about Flutter development!